cliffparnitzky/SimpleFrontendPortlets/README.md

 Provides the function to use modules in the frontend as protlets.
 Logged members can decide which portlets are visible.

-At the moment there are only modules supported, which are definied in the layout.
-Modules in articles will be ignored.

 Installation
 ------------